samaradel/www_threefold/www.gig.tech/content/c_block_intro_home.md

 +++
 #Don't remove name!
-title = "bigger picture"
+title = "edge cloud"

-image = ""
+header_1 = "The problem"
-header = "THE BIGGER PICTURE"
+header_2 = "where did it all go wrong?"
 +++

 ### The bigger picture ###